matrix-org/matrix-spec/content/appendices.md

     extended_user_id_char = %x21-39 / %x3B-7E  ; all ASCII printing chars except :

+##### User IDs over federation

+Due to a lack of validation in original Matrix homeserver implementations, the localpart of user IDs over federation may contain any valid unicode codepoints except `:`.
+A future spec change may create a new room version to disallow such user IDs.

 ##### Mapping from other character sets

 In certain circumstances it will be desirable to map from a wider